Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Criterion

 \subsection{Theorem}

-In this section, we give a one-sided criterion for an $r$-dimensional $s$-species ($r<s$) network to admit no non-vacuous ACR in species $X_i$, see Theorem \ref{thm:main}.
+In this section, we prove a criterion for an $r$-dimensional $s$-species ($r<s$) network to admit no non-vacuous ACR in species $X_i$, see Theorem \ref{thm:main}.
 As an immediate corollary of Theorem \ref{thm:main}, Corollary \ref{coro: all s-1 nondegenerate then s no ACR} provides a criterion for detecting whether a network admits no non-vacuous ACR.
-Then, we present Example \ref{exp:reverse main} to show that the converse of Theorem \ref{thm:main} does not hold.
-Furthermore, Remark \ref{rem:s-1 degenerate, x_i has ACR} indicates that the converse of Theorem \ref{thm:main} becomes valid when the network admits exactly one positive steady state.
+Although the converse of Theorem \ref{thm:main} does not hold in general (Example \ref{exp:reverse main}), Remark \ref{rem:s-1 degenerate, x_i has ACR} indicates that the converse becomes valid when the network admits no multistationarity.